Bloodbat/RackInstallerScripts/README.md

 Get the installer script; put it in your home directory, and run it from the terminal command line.

-The script will ask you for the distribution you are using interactively; just type the number (or the Quit option to abort) and press the Enter key.
+The script will ask you for the distribution you are using interactively; just type the number (or the Quit option to abort) and press the ENTER key.

 The script is written to be compatible with the following distributions; but it may work for others using the same package manager: